endymonium/NeedToKnow/README.md

 TimerBars is a BFA ready fork of [NeedToKnow](https://www.curseforge.com/wow/addons/need-to-know).

 As long as the original author isn't around, I'll try to keep this addon updated and working.
-Bug fixes only.
+Bug fixes only. **Only works with Patch 8.0**.

 If you find a bug report it at: